MaryaSaki/master-thesis-desirability-pipelines/README.md

 ---

-## ▶ How to Run
+## How to Run

 1. Clone the repository

+2. Create a virtual environment (recommended)

-2. Install required dependencies
+3. Install required dependencies

-3. Execute the Jupyter notebooks within each pipeline
+4. Execute the Jupyter notebooks within each pipeline.

 Recommended environment: Python 3.10+

+Note: The industrial dataset used in Pipeline 3 is not included due to confidentiality.
+Pipelines 1 and 2 are fully reproducible.

 ---